conorsbayliss/conorsbayliss.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Economics, University of Minnesota (in progress)
+* PhD in Economics, University of Minnesota (in progress)
 * MSc in Economics, University of Liverpool, 2021
 * BSc in Mathematics and Economics, University of Liverpool, 2020